meriladislav/odimh5_validator/README.md

 $odimh5-check-value [OPTION...]

   Mandatory options:
-  -i, --input arg      input ODIM-H5 file to analyse -a, --attribute arg  the full path to the attribute to check -v, --value arg      the assumed value of the attribute
+  -i, --input arg      input ODIM-H5 file to analyze -a, --attribute arg  the full path to the attribute to check -v, --value arg      the assumed value of the attribute